Icinga/icinga-vagrant/README.md

 ## Puppet Module Overview <a id="contributing-puppet-modules"></a>

-The Vagrant boxes use these imported puppet modules for provisioning.
+The following Puppet modules are used for provisioning the boxes, installing packages and configuring everything for your needs.
+In addition to these official modules, specific Puppet profiles have been created to avoid code duplication.

 The modules are pulled into this repository as git subtree.
-The main reason for not using submodules is that the upstream source may be gone if this project does not catch up with updating/migrating.
+The main reason for not using submodules or the official way of installing Puppet modules is that the upstream source may be gone or unreachable.
+That must not happen with this Vagrant environment.

 General: